 So, where’s the downside in using a fisheye lens?
 Distortion.
 When using a fisheye lens, it’s essential to keep your subject as close to the center of the frame as possible.
 A subject captured near the edges of the frame will appear unnatural, as curvature distorts natural lines.
 Fisheye lenses are ideal for natural scenes rather than man-made, straight-lined objects.

 Zoom lenses can be either wide-angle or macro lenses, depending on their focal lengths.
 We discussed earlier one of the drawbacks to using interchangeable lenses: the inability to switch them like wet lenses while underwater.
 There is somewhat of a workaround for that by using zoom lenses.
 High-capability zoom lenses are available for mirrorless and DSLR setups, although quality zoom lenses come with a higher price tag than quality prime lenses.
 The benefit of using something like a 24-105mm zoom lens is that you can be solely focusing on macro subjects but can zoom out and capture larger subjects if they appear unexpectedly.
 While zoom lenses have extremely capable apertures, they will not have as wide of apertures as prime lenses.
-Nevertheless, zoom lenses are a favorite of many professional underwater photographers and enthusiasts.
+Nevertheless, zoom lenses are a favorite of professionals and enthusiasts for taking underwater photos.

-Prime lenses are remarkable for their ability to capture extremely sharp images underwater, having apertures that can get as large as f1.4 and capturing light that is unavailable with even the best zoom lenses.
+Prime lenses are remarkable for their ability to capture extremely sharp underwater pictures, having apertures that can get as large as f1.4, and capturing light that is unavailable with even the best zoom lenses.
 The obvious drawback here is that you’re fixed to the lens’s only focal length.
 The photographer will need to reposition themselves rather than merely zooming to reframe a subject.
 Prime lenses are best for portrait photography of divers or marine life.

-Depending on the type of setup you’ve opted for, you can adjust various settings to capture better images underwater.
-The settings that have the most impact on underwater photography are:
+Depending on the type of underwater camera setup you’ve opted for, you can adjust various settings to capture better underwater images.
+The settings that have the most impact on underwater photos are:

 - Image Format